AzazeII/Applied-Integrations/README.md

 # Thanks for:
 Algorithm X2, for creating great mod and great API.
 Megatech & Jur012, for some textures.
-DurableBasic, for some great ideas for mod.
+DurableBasic, for suggesting some great ideas for mod.

 # Links